2023-11-16 10:48:19

 Personal well-being – also in the area of sexuality – is important for health.
 Lack of sexual health or satisfaction are factors for many other illnesses, be they psychological or physical.
 In their daily work, doctors see that dissatisfaction is increasing rapidly, especially among young people.
 What can be observed are unrealistic expectations of personal resources and a constantly increasing pressure to perform.

-It is primarily gynecologists who regularly talk to women about intimate topics.
+It is primarily gynecologists who regularly talk to women regarding intimate topics.
 It would make sense to also address sexuality and sexual health, for example through a detailed sexual history.
 However, there is often not enough time for this because the focus of the fees is still on medical-technical services rather than on conversational medicine.

 In this regard, Mr. Dr. emphasized Georg Braune, chairman of the specialist group for gynecology and obstetrics at the Vienna Medical Association in today’s press conference: “Gynecologists are one of the most important contact points for women and have a trusting relationship with them.
-We know that gynecological diseases can affect sexuality and well-being and we also talk about other diseases with our patients – so why not about sexual health too?
-A detailed, standard sexual history could help bring sexual health out of the taboo zone and normalize it.
+We know that gynecological diseases can affect sexuality and well-being and we also talk regarding other diseases with our patients – so why not regarding sexual health too?
+A detailed, standard sexual history might help bring sexual health out of the taboo zone and normalize it.
 It is therefore particularly important to the Vienna Medical Association to support the information brochure and further training for gynecologists and of course the specialist conference.
 It would also be desirable for social insurance to recognize the relevance of these discussions and provide appropriate support so that we can also offer our patients this medical care!”

 Sexuality, the underestimated health resource